vectara/create-ui/apps/search/README.md

 # Vectara sample code for a Search UI

 This app provides working sample code for implementing a Search UI that's powered by [Vectara](https://vectara.com/).
-It was generated using the [Create UI code-generator](https://github.com/vectara/create-ui).
+It was generated using the [Create-UI code-generator](https://github.com/vectara/create-ui).

 The Search UI is characterized by: